whatmakeart/whatmakeart.github.io/content/courses/fabrication-for-artists/2026-fall/01-metal-fabrication-fundamentals/01-04-bicycle-frame-prep-assignment.md

 ---
 title: 01.05 Bicycle Disassembly Assignment
 date: 2026-08-28T09:30:00-04:00
-lastmod: 2026-08-30T21:01:44-04:00
+lastmod: 2026-08-30T21:09:40-04:00
 canvas_mobile_fallback: true
 ---

 ## Assignment Deliverables

 1. Disassembled Bicycle Components
+   - Remove components from the bicycle frame as demonstrated.
-   - Preserve useful mechanical components including bearings, hubs, cranks, wheels, and other potential moving parts.
+   - Preserve useful mechanical components including headsets, bearings, hubs, cranks, bottom brackets, wheels, and other potential moving parts.
-2. Prepared Bicycle Frame / Tubing
+2. Cut and Prepped Bicycle Frame
-   - Seperated headtube from bottom bracket and seat tube
+   - Separate the head tube from the bottom bracket and seat tube section.
+   - Preserve as much usable frame tubing as possible.
-   - Deburr sharp edges
+   - Deburr all sharp cut edges.
-   - Remove coatings 3-4" from areas that will later be welded
+   - Remove paint and coatings approximately 3–4" from cut ends that may later be welded.

-## Bicycle Disassembly Process

-Study the bicycle before cutting anything.
-Identify components that contain useful mechanical systems and try to preserve them whenever possible.

-Pay particular attention to:

-- Headset and head tube
-- Fork
-- Bottom bracket
-- Cranks and pedals
-- Chainrings
-- Chain
-- Rear sprockets or freewheel
-- Wheel hubs
-- Wheels and rims
-- Handlebars and stem
-- Seat and seat post
-- Brake components
-- Frame tubing

-Remove reusable components before making destructive cuts.
-Consider keeping bearing assemblies intact.
-A functioning headset, bottom bracket, or wheel hub gives you a precise rotational mechanism that would be much more difficult to fabricate from scratch.

 ## Cutting the Bicycle

 ![Bicycle Tube Cut Locations](./2026-08-30-bicycle-frame-tube-cuts-whatmakeart.svg)

-1. Decide which portions of the frame may be useful.
+Remove reusable components before making destructive cuts.

+Whenever possible, keep useful bearing assemblies intact.
+A functioning headset, bottom bracket, or wheel hub provides a precise rotational mechanism that would be much more difficult to fabricate from scratch.

+Do not immediately cut the bicycle into small pieces.
+Larger frame sections can always be cut smaller later.

+1. Identify the Top Tube and Down Tube.
-2. Mark planned cuts before cutting.
+2. Mark your planned cuts before cutting.
+3. Cut the Top Tube at one of the indicated red cut locations.
+4. Cut the Down Tube at one of the indicated blue cut locations.
-3. Secure the frame before using cutting tools.
+5. Secure the bicycle frame before making each cut.
-4. Make controlled cuts that preserve as much usable tubing as possible.
+6. Make controlled cuts that preserve as much usable tubing as possible.
-5. Save useful offcuts and unusual components.
+7. Save useful tubing offcuts and unusual components.
-6. Deburr sharp cut edges before handling the pieces.
+8. Deburr all sharp cut edges with a metal file before handling or storing the pieces.

-Do not immediately cut everything into small pieces.
-Larger sections can always be cut smaller later.
+The goal is to separate the head tube and fork assembly from the bottom bracket and seat tube section while preserving both as useful components for later fabrication.

 ## Preparing Metal for Fabrication

-Remove paint, rust, grease, and other contaminants from areas that will eventually be welded.
+Remove paint, rust, grease, and other contaminants from areas that may later be welded.
 Use the sandblaster, strip discs, or other demonstrated methods to expose clean steel.

-You generally do not need to strip the entire bicycle immediately.
-Concentrate on areas that will be cut, fitted, or welded.
+Remove coatings approximately 3-4" from the cut ends.
+You do not need to strip the entire bicycle frame at this stage.
+Concentrate on areas that are most likely to be cut, fitted, or welded during later fabrication.

+Avoid unnecessarily grinding into or thinning the bicycle tubing.
+The goal is to remove the coating and expose clean metal.

 The bicycle you begin with is only the starting point.
-Over the next several weeks, it will become both raw material and a mechanical toolkit through which you learn the fundamentals of metal fabrication.
+Over the next several weeks, its frame and mechanical components will become both raw material and a mechanical toolkit for exploring the fundamentals of metal fabrication and kinetic sculpture.

 ## Grading Rubric